AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 Adobe has published [updated best practices for Marketing Channel implementation](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/mchannel-best-practices.html?lang=en).
 These updated recommendations  help you make the most of the capabilities already in Adobe Analytics with Attribution IQ.
 They will also set you up for success when transitioning to Customer Journey Analytics.

-### 4. Decide on using Analytics Data Connector vs. Experience Platform SDKs
+### 4. Decide on using [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) vs. Experience Platform SDKs

-As [Experience Edge](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) data collection evolves, you will likely migrate to either the Adobe Experience Platform Web SDK or Adobe Experience Platform Mobile SDK with the Adobe Experience Platform Edge Network.
+As [Experience Edge](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) data collection evolves, you will likely migrate to either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/web-sdk.html?lang=en) or [Adobe Experience Platform Mobile SDK](https://experienceleague.adobe.com/docs/mobile.html?lang=en) with the Adobe Experience Platform Edge Network.
 While a typical implementation of the SDKs will send data into Adobe Analytics, a new opportunity presents itself for sending data directly to Adobe Experience Platform.
 It can then be ingested into Customer Journey Analytics, while also maintaining data sent to Adobe Analytics.

 This method greatly expands possibilities for data collection: There is no longer a limitation on the number of fields or the need to map data elements to props, eVars, and events like in Analytics.
 You can use unlimited schema elements of different types and represent them in multiple ways using CJA [Data Views](/help/data-views/data-views.md).
 Speed of data availability increases when sent directly to Adobe Experience Platform, as the time for data processing through Adobe Analytics is removed.